Mr. Bach received his undergraduate degree

 head of the Immigration Law Department of Crosby, Heafey, Roach & May (now

 California’s largest and most prestigious law firms.
 Mr. Bach has litigated immigration matters

 in the U.S. federal courts, and before administrative tribunals such

 as the Immigration Court, Board of Immigration Appeals, Board of Alien Labor

-Nationality Advisory Commission, and was formerly its Chair.
-Among other
+Nationality Advisory Commission, and was its Chairperson from 2011 to 2012.
+In

 California, including immigration law.
-Mr. Bach is also an Arbitrator for the San
+Mr. Bach has been an Arbitrator for the San

 Immigration Law (2011) and How To Secure Your H-1B Visa (2013).